 FASD can have a significant impact on a child’s life, both physically and psychologically.
 That’s why it’s important that foster carers understand as much as they can about the condition, so they can provide the help and support their child needs both now and in the future.

 At NFA, we help our foster carers overcome the many challenges of raising a child, providing 24/7 support to all our foster families.
-If you’re interested in joining our dedicated fostering community, call us now on 0800 044 3030 or visit the homepage for more details.
+If you are thinking about fostering, you can read more about the rewarding benefits of fostering a child.